f8eho/Adret740A_CPU/README.md

 ## Calibration and host tests

-The menu-driven application combines manual calibration, import of an original 2816 and final merging of the table into Flash.
+The menu-driven application combines a guided attenuator-calibration procedure, import of an original 2816 and final merging of the table into Flash.
+It guides measurement and correction of the different attenuator states as a function of frequency.

+If the 2816 EEPROM from the original CPU board is still readable and its contents are coherent, its calibration data can be reused as the base table instead of starting from zero.
+Otherwise, the manual procedure can rebuild a table for the restored instrument.
+Import preserves the logical format of the original frequency/attenuator grid and checks compatibility with the base or frequency-doubler profile.

 On Windows, double-click `scripts\lancer_calibration.cmd` or run: